 Track time as you go

 While these techniques are effective for some attorneys, modern legal software solutions can also do a lot of the heavy lifting for you.
-For example, practice management solutions like Clio include functionalities to help you create clear and consistent bills (more on that below), as well as a timekeeper that lets you start tracking time with one click, so you can easily document work as you go.
+For example, practice management solutions like Clio Manage include functionalities to help you create clear and consistent bills (more on that below), as well as a timekeeper that lets you start tracking time with one click, so you can easily document work as you go.
 This makes it easy for you to ensure you’re not losing billable time and gives you a unified place to record notes on the work you do, so you can relay it to your client.

 2. Make your bills comprehensive, understandable, and fair

 When it comes to getting paid in full and on time, recording your time diligently is only half the battle.
-Billing best practices also involve clear communication: You need to make sure that when you actually bill a client, you’re clearly articulating the value of what you did and that you’re not creating any distrust or confusion.
+Invoicing best practices also involve clear communication: You need to make sure that when you actually bill a client, you’re clearly articulating the value of what you did and that you’re not creating any distrust or confusion.

 Use plain language